darshilagrawal/ion-swift/README.md

 ### Option 1

+The first option is to build a Swift API on top of the existing C implementation.

+We will be starting with this option.

+#### Advantages

+- We don’t need to reimplement what the C library already does, hence is likely easier and quicker to do
+- We can easily pick up bug fixes and performance improvements made to the C implementation

+#### Disadvantages

+- No memory safety
+- Dependency on C implementation

+### Option 1

-The first (and preferred) option is to build a pure Swift implementation.
+The second option is to build a pure Swift implementation.

 #### Advantages